Leave Your ISO/API Audits to Us, Focus On Excellence.

 A Gap Analysis is an exhaustive exercise, in which every clause of the ISO or API standard is checked for compliance.
 While a thorough Gap Analysis includes verification of implementation by interviewing some employees, it is highly focused on reviewing required documentation and records– usually performed from a desk or meeting room.
 This is why Gap Analyses are also called “Desktop Audits”.

-While most ISO or API standards require PERIODIC or ANNUAL Internal Audits, the expectation nowadays is that a full cycle of Internal Audits be conducted “every 12 months”.
-This may be seen as contrasting the requirements of the standards, which may say:
+The expectation nowadays is that a full cycle of Internal Audits be conducted “every 12 months”.
+This may be seen as contrasting the various definitions the standards, may have:

 Therefore, even though the language may not be consistent among standards, the expectation is that you will conduct a full cycle of Internal Audits, EVERY 12 MONTHS.

 Your Audit Plan, Program, or Schedule should outline when you will conduct the Internal Audits.
-Mireaux recommends pinpointing the month and year, rather than just the year, as this may be seen as too broad and not a good plan.
+We recommend pinpointing the month and year, rather than just the year, as this may be seen as too broad and not a good plan.

 A full cycle of Internal Audits signifies that you have audited all of the processes in your management system within the 12-month period.
 Whether you audit one or more process per month, or all processes at once, you have to audit all of the processes that are part of your management system.